Al-Ahli Saudi FC

-The club's most famous Saudi players are Taisir Al-Jassim, Khalid Massad, Amin Dabo, Mohamed Abd Al-Jawad, Malek Mouath, and Yasser Al Mosailem; the most famous foreign players are Omar Al Somah, Victor Simões, Nabil Maâloul, Imad Al Hosni, and Mohamed Barakat.

 History

-Founded in 1937 by four young men, the Al Ahli Club is located in the heart of Jeddah, and serves as a sports beacon.
-It's strategically located on Jeddahs largest street, Prince Mohammed bin Abdul Aziz Street.
+Founded in 1937 by four young men, the Al-Ahli Club is located on Jeddah's largest street, Prince Mohammed bin Abdul Aziz Street.
 The idea of Al-Ahli was conceived by students in Al-Falah school.
 Al-Falah is the oldest school in the city of Jeddah.

-Prince Khalid bin Abdullah bin Abdul Aziz, Chairman of the Honorary Members and Honorary Members of the club throughout its history, became a manager of the club while it was headed by Abdul Aziz Al Anqari.
-This was a historic day in Al Ahli Saudi FC's history, especially for Al Ahlawy, Al-Ahlis ultras.
-This was considered an honor, and happened shortly after the coach's unique achievement in the same year, 2008.
-He achieved four foreign championships with the handball team that won the Asian Club League Handball Championship.
+Prince Khalid bin Abdullah bin Abdulaziz, chairman of the Honorary Members and Honorary Members of the club throughout its history, became a manager of the club while it was headed by Abdul Aziz Al Anqari.

-The former Brazilian coach, Telê Santana coached Al-Ahli from 1983 to 1985 and won two titles, the League in 1984 and the King Cup in 1983.
+The former Brazilian coach, Telê Santana, coached Al-Ahli from 1983 to 1985 and won two titles, the League in 1984 and the King Cup in 1983.
 Al-Ahli has played in eighteen King Cup finals.
-They've won thirteen of them and lost five.
+They've won thirteen of them and came runners up five times.

 From 2014 to 2016, under the management of Swiss coach Christian Gross, the team won four titles with him.
 2014–15 Saudi Crown Prince Cup, 2015–16 Saudi Professional League and 2016 King Cup.
-Al-Ahli has won every major competition in which it has competed, with the exception of the AFC Champions League (in this competition they have lost two finals, in 1985–86 Asian Club Championship and 2012 AFC Champions League.
+Al-Ahli has won every major competition in which it has competed, with the exception of the AFC Champions League (in this competition, they have lost two finals, in 1985–86 Asian Club Championship and 2012 AFC Champions League.
 They were also the first Saudi Club to play in the Asian Final.
-Al Ahli is one of the big four clubs in Saudi Arabia along with Al Hilal, Al Nasser, and their local rivals Al Ittihad.
+Al Ahli is one of the big four clubs in Saudi Arabia along with Al Hilal, Al Nassr, and their local rivals Al Ittihad.

+Golden era in the 1960s and 1970s

+Al-Ahli won 7 Saudi League titles, five of them being consecutive league titles without a single defeat, 4 King Cup and one Crown Prince Cup, establishing itself as the strongest club across Saudi Arabia.
+These titles were later officially recognized, contributing to Al-Ahli's current record of nine league titles.

+The team was led by players such as Abdulrazzaq Abu Dawood, Amin Dabo, and Ahmed Eid.

+In 1978, Al-Ahli won its first unified Saudi Premier League title.

+Diego Maradona's appearance with Al-Ahli

+In 1987, during Al-Ahli 50th anniversary, Diego Maradona made an appearance for Al-Ahli.
+The Argentine footballer wore an Al-Ahli jersey and participated in the celebratory match held in Jeddah.

 Shield of Sports Excellence and the title of ambassador of the homeland

-In 2009, the club celebrated 75 years of historical achievements.
+In 2009, the club celebrated its 75th anniversary.
 On 3 July 2009, the Custodian of the Two Holy Mosques King Abdullah bin Abdul Aziz received the heads and members of the honor of the club and its board of directors, on the occasion of Al-Ahli winning four International titles in 2008.
 The club was awarded the highest honor; it was presented with the shield of the Custodian of the Two Holy Mosques for sports excellence, and the title "Ambassador of the Homeland".